 Dagfinn Koch, Torstein Aagaard-Nilsen, Hartmut Schulz and Mats Eden have all written music for my lyrics, and several collaborators are on the steps.
 Projects in progress include «Pilgrim» (for choir), «Galdr for betrayed women» (musical theatre?), «Nille» (a musical theatre from the north of Norway in the 1680s), an opera from the Laxdæla saga from Iceland and other choir/classical pieces.

-I became a member of NOPA in 2018 and have received the Musikkfondene‘s lyricist author scholarship four times and NOPA’s Seed Grain funds (Såkornmidler) once.
+I became a member of NOPA in 2018 and have received the Musikkfondene‘s lyricist author scholarship four times and NOPA’s Seed Grain funds (Såkornmidler) twice.